Intro to Digital Design - An End-to-End Approach¶

 This is a five-week course, with 30 hours of lectures.
-We expect the following prior knowledge from the students:
+We expect the following prior knowledge:

-Basic knowledge on logical operations (AND, OR, NAND, XOR) and truth tables
+Basic knowledge of logical operations (AND, OR, NAND, XOR) and truth tables material to refresh

 Why take this course?

-Digital design is both an art and a craft.
-This course is meant to give you a first taste of both.
+This course is meant to give you a first taste of the art and craft of digital design.
 Along the way, you will experience the joy of designing real digital circuits and the challenge of making them work.

 Learning Outcomes¶

-The following will be taught through will be introduced through increasing complexity, inspired by real digital systems.
-The examples are listed here.
+The following will be taught through examples (listed here) of increasing complexity, inspired by real digital systems.

 Decomposing boolean functions into gates